 The Smith-Hutson completer scholarship includes other scholarships awarded, apart from the Pell Grant, up to the maximum amount of the scholarship.

 Example: If awarded a local scholarship of $5,000, Smith-Hutson would award $15,000 to total it's maximum of $19,500 a year.
 If you also receive $3,000 from Pell Grant your total for the year would be $23,000.

 Does the Smith-Hutson Scholarship Program automatically renew or do applicants need to reapply each year?

-The freshman scholarship will automatically renew for a maximum of eight semesters, and the transfer scholarship will automatically renew for a maximum of four semesters, provided that scholars maintain program requirements.
+The freshman scholarship will automatically renew for a maximum of eight semesters, or until the recipient has earned a baccalaureate degree, whichever comes first, provided scholars maintain all other program requirements.
+The transfer scholarship will automatically renew for a maximum of four semesters, or until the recipient has earned a baccalaureate degree, whichever comes first, provided scholars maintain all other program requirements.

 What are the eligibility requirements?